 The main difference with the legal redress for the years 2017-2022, with the temporary design of Box 3, taxpayers may also have to pay more tax than in the system for the years 2017-2022.
 After all, the system with two limits for the years 2017-2022 will lapse as of 2023.

-The share in the assets of a homeowners' association or the assets in an escrow account of a notary qualifies, retroactively to January 1, 2023, as bank deposits for the purposes of the taxation of savings and investments (box 3).
-This category better suits these assets, because they are usually held in a bank account..
+The share in the assets of a homeowners' association or the assets in an escrow account of a notary qualifies, retroactively to January 1, 2023, as bank deposits for the purposes of the taxation of savings and investments (Box 3).
+This category better suits these assets because they are usually held in a bank account.
 This would mean that the lower flat-rate return calculation for bank deposits will apply.

-Effective from 1 January 2023, mutual receivables and debts between fiscal partners, such as those arising from annual settlement clauses in prenuptial agreements, and between parents and underage children are retroactively exempted from taxation.
+Effective from 1 January 2023, mutual receivables and debts between fiscal partners, such as those arising from annual settlement clauses in prenuptial agreements, and between parents and underage children are retroactively exempt from taxation.
 This means that these receivables and debts no longer need to be included in the income tax return.
 For parents and minor children, this only applies in situations where the income of the minor child is attributed to the parents, as only then the receivable and debt can be offset within the same tax return.

 To avoid reference date arbitrage, temporary conversions of assets within an arbitrage period are ignored for calculating the savings and investment benefit.
 This is a continuous three-month period starting before and ending after the reference date.
 This means that conversion acts before 1 October and after 31 March do not qualify as arbitration acts.
 There is also no arbitrage act if there are more than three months between the conversion and the original transaction.
 Conversion of other assets into savings (bank deposits) will constitute an arbitration act if 1) the value of the other assets is lower on the reference date than at any other point in the arbitration period after the reference date; and 2) the value of the savings at any point in that period but after the reference date is lower than on the reference date.
 Reference date arbitrage with debts will be ignored to the extent that the value of those debts is higher on the reference date than at any other time in the arbitration period.

 At the tax inspector's request, you must make a reasonable case for your business considerations.
 Under the free evidence doctrine (‘vrije bewijsleer’), it does not matter in what way you do this.
 The burden of proof lies primarily on you as the taxpayer.
 For this, it is sufficient that the conversion acts are based on some business interest.
 The government currently sees no reason to give a certain weight to business considerations.
 However, by ministerial regulation, it is possible that further rules are implemented on the application of the arbitrage provision.
-If, as at reference date 1 January 2023, you conclude that your case involves reference date arbitrage, you can either rectify this by applying for or correcting a provisional assessment for 2023, or correct it in your 2023 income tax return in 2024.
+If, as at reference date 1 January 2023, you conclude that your case involves reference date arbitrage, you can either rectify this by applying for or correcting a provisional assessment for 2023 or correct it in your 2023 income tax return in 2024.

 Green investments should be divided into green bank deposits and green investments.

-There is no possibility of loss relief in the box 3 bridging regime.
-This applies both within box 3 and between boxes.
+There is no possibility of loss relief in the Box 3 bridging regime.
+This applies both within Box 3 and between boxes.
 Loss relief only suits a system of taxation based on actual returns.

 Category 1 Bank deposits |